gost-dom/browser/README.md

 - Submit buttons cannot override form method and action.

-To give users a better chance of predicting what works, and what doesn't, it is an aim to make sure that the features are implemented, work as they would in a real browser.
+To give users a better chance of predicting what works, and what doesn't, it is an aim to make sure that existing features work as they would in a real browser.

 #### Goja support